GooseFX1/gamma-swap-api/README.md

 # GAMMA Swap API
+GooseFX GAMMA Swap API is based on Jupiter API client (https://github.com/jup-ag/jupiter-swap-api-client).
+It can be run in either rpc-polling mode or grpc-sub mode.
+GRPC is preferred for performance.
+It is also wire-compatible with the Jupiter swap-api so existing clients can be used for it.

+The server relies on the qn_estimatePriorityFees endpoint for automatically setting automatic priority fees by request.
+This is the only additional dependency apart from rpc and grpc.
+As for referral fees, we have integrated this program with ours, and anyone can get a share of trade fees by creating a referral account and referral token-accounts.
+This setup will have to be done separately however.
+The swap-api will pass these accounts to the swap instructions only if a referral-account is specified.
+Otherwise, swaps will still work, but no fees will be shared.

 ## Commands
 - `cargo run use-rpc` to run in rpc-polling mode.
 This requires that the `RPC_NEW_POOLS_FREQUENCY` and `RPC_ACCOUNT_REFRESH_FREQUENCY` env variables be set, or passed as args with `gpa-poll-frequency-seconds` and `refresh-frequency-seconds` respectively